 The purpose of the TRIO SSS program is to provide academic and other support services to low-income, first-generation, and/or disabled college students to increase student retention and graduation rates and facilitate transfer from two-year to four-year colleges.
 Core services of the program include degree mapping, individualized development plans, counseling, tutoring, study groups, financial aid guidance, scholarship research assistance, trips and events, and workshops.
 To participate in the program, students must meet eligibility guidelines and be accepted through the application process.
 For more information, contact the TRIO program.
-Walk-ins are welcome.
+Please contact Ann Willcockson if you are ready to register at 406.624.9288 or TrioAdmin@helenacollege.edu.